danjdrennan/stat654-python/README.md

 [Anaconda distribution](https://www.anaconda.com/products/individual) and its `conda` package manager.
 This is a fairly large distribution, and experienced users may prefer to download the [miniconda distribution](https://docs.conda.io/en/latest/miniconda.html) instead.
-Both sites have pretty good documentation for downloading and installing the software, but additional tutorials via YouTube are shared below:
+The major difference is that Anaconda comes with a GUI application for package and environment management.
+The miniconda (and main anaconda distribution) comes only with a command line interface.
+Both sites have good documentation for downloading and installing the package manager but additional tutorials via YouTube are shared below:

 * [Python Tutorial: Anaconda - Installation and Using Conda](https://youtu.be/YJC6ldI3hWk)